Winnie M Li: Dark Chapter (2017)

 In 2017, Li published her debut novel Dark Chapter, a fictionalised account of the rape written from the perspective of both the victim and perpetrator.
 The book won The Guardian's Not the Booker Prize in 2017.
 Dark Chapter was also nominated for an Edgar Allan Poe Award for Best First Novel and shortlisted for the Authors' Club Best First Novel Award.
 The book has been translated into ten languages.
-Northern Ireland Screen awarded development funding for a feature film adaptation of Dark Chapter, with Li writing the screenplay.
+Northern Ireland Screen awarded development funding for a feature film adaptation of Dark Chapter, with Li writing the screenplay..
+In 2025, the novel was reissued in a new edition by Datura Books..

-Complicit
+Complicit (2022)

 Li's second novel Complicit was inspired by the MeToo movement and the investigation into predators like Harvey Weinstein's in the film industry.
 She also drew upon her experience as a former film producer in writing the novel.
 World rights to the book were sold in a 48-hour pre-empt to Orion Publishing Group, and US rights were contested in a five-way auction, with Emily Bestler at Atria Publishing Group ultimately winning.
 Complicit was published in Summer 2022.
 It was selected by The New York Times for their "Group Text" monthly book club.
 It also earned positive reviews from The Guardian, The Times, The Irish Times, Daily Mail, and theBelfast Telegraph.
 Li was interviewed by Mariella Frostrup at Times Radio, Ryan Tubridy at RTÉ Radio 1, and on the PBS TV show Story in the Public Square.
-Complicit appeared on the "Best Crime Novels of 2022" list by The Irish Times and CrimeReads, and "Best Books of 2022" lists by Grazia and Glamour magazines.
+Complicit appeared on the "Best Crime Novels of 2022" list by The Irish Times and CrimeReads, and "Best Books of 2022" lists by Grazia and Glamour magazines..
+Complicit was shortlisted for the The Royal Society of Literature's Encore Award for the best second novel of the year.

-The audiobook version of Complicit was recorded by actor Katie Leung.
+The audiobook version of Complicit was recorded by actor Katie Leung..

+What We Left Unsaid (2025)

+Li’s third novel What We Left Unsaid (2025) took on a lighter tone, by following a trio of estranged Asian-American siblings on a road trip down Route 66, to retrace an earlier trip they had undertaken as children.
+At the same time, the novel addresses issues of Asian-American identity, immigrant family secrets, and the history of the American West, while hinging on adult sibling relationships that can be mended.
+It was positively reviewed by Kirkus Reviews, Publishers Weekly, and The Irish Independent, and recommended by Conde Nast Traveler.
+Li has said the book was her attempt to move away from writing so directly about the issue of sexual violence, while still acknowledging the impact of past traumas.

 Personal life

 Li has lived abroad for over two decades.
 She settled in Horningsham, Wiltshire with her partner and their son (born 2020).

+Later they moved to Birmingham, where Li took up a position as Assistant Professor in Creative Writing at the University of Birmingham.